-As a stage play, with the remove, this might have been better (the original cast included Jeff Daniels, Hope Davis, James Gandolfini and Marcia Gay Harden and all four actors were nominated for a Tony).
-But as a film, Polanski puts us right in on the actors, and for the most part, these actors are not up to the task.
-John C. Reilly, as the slightly hip and groovy peacemaker, has suffered from his idiot roles in broad Will Ferrell comedies.
-On Broadway, his role was played by Gandolfini, who would have been better to communicate the hidden rage of a man’s man living in the p.c. world created by his wife.
+As a stage play, this might have been better (the original cast included Jeff Daniels, Hope Davis, James Gandolfini and Marcia Gay Harden and all four actors were nominated for a Tony).
+But as a film, Polanski puts us right up close on the actors, and for the most part, they are not up to the task.
+Reilly, as the slightly hip and groovy peacemaker, has suffered from his idiot roles in broad Will Ferrell comedies.
+Gandolfini would have communicated the hidden rage of a man’s man living in the p.c. world created by his wife.
 Reilly just seems goofy.

-Reilly’s wife, Jodie Foster, gives a performance so brittle and unreal it is Razzie-worthy.
-Foster is the over-protective, liberal, Cry-for-Darfur, “your son must take some responsibility” mother.
-Foster plays her at an 11 (I was reminded of Annette Bening’s cartoonishly gruesome turn in American Beauty).
-She contorts her face, nears-convulsions, and so tightens and clenches her jaw that she appears to be in perpetual physical pain.
-Her character is so one-dimensional and unyieldingly p.c., any good jabs taken at the archetype seem cheap.
+As an over-protective, liberal, Cry-for-Darfur, “your son must take some responsibility” mother, Foster gives a performance so brittle and unreal it’s Razzie-worthy, playing her character at an 11 (I was reminded of Annette Bening’s cartoonishly gruesome turn in American Beauty).
+She contorts her face, has nears-convulsions, and so tightens and clenches her jaw, she appears to be in perpetual physical pain.
+Her character is so one-dimensional and unyieldingly p.c., any good jabs taken at the archetype come off as cheap and unkind.

-The script has some sharp exchanges, and it points up certain base impulses bottled up by modern convention as well as the conceits of the urban affluent, but a few well-written rejoinders do not make up for the assault.
+The script has some sharp exchanges and points up certain base impulses bottled up by modern convention as well as the conceits of the urban affluent, but a few well-written rejoinders do not make up for the overall assault on your senses.